-I haven’t been working with Articulate Storyline for all that long, and most things I’ve picked up have been self-taught, so I thought I’d share a few of those little tips that have truly saved my life (well, a lot of time anyway) so to speak!
+I thought I’d share a few of little tips that have truly saved my life (well, a lot of time anyway) so to speak in Articulate Storyline, hopefully they will help you too.

 Working for an eLearning development business, we are often asked by clients to restrict users from moving forward in the course until any audio has been completed.
 That’s an easy one – use a true/false variable applied to the media, then a condition applied to the next button.
 BUT, what happens if you want to change a bunch of audio recordings (for example the client changes the terminology they use, and want to refer to ‘organisations; instead of ‘businesses’)?
 If you delete the media and reload the new recordings, you then need to adjust all the variable triggers to refer to the new audio file – aaarrrgghh what a pain!